aishvarya/FootballNotifier/README.md

 Using this extension, you get a list of live as well as recent upcoming/concluded matches.
 You get the current score of the matches.
 You can select the matches for which you want desktop notifications.
-Once you do that, there'll be desktop notifications for every four, six and wickets for those matches.
+Once you do that, there will be desktop notifications for every goal, yellow card, red cards.

 To install the extension,
 * Save the directory to desired location